-By submitting this Proxy Form, the member accepts and agrees to the personal data privacy terms set out in the Notice of Annual General Meeting dated 8 April 2021.
+By submitting this Proxy Form, the member accepts and agrees to the personal data privacy terms set out in the Notice of Annual General Meeting dated 8 April 2022.

-I/We (NRIC/Passport/Co mpany Reg gistration No.) of (address) Meeting a member/members of COLEX HOLDINGS LIMITED (the "Company"), hereby (the "AGM") of the Company, as my/our proxy to vote for me/us on my/our of electronic means, on Wednesday, 28 April 2021 at 2.00 p.m. and at any according to the company of the behalf, at the AGM of irect the Chairman of AGM to vote for, vote against or abstain from voting on t s indicated hereunder. he Ordinary Resolution ns to be pro oposed at the to be ta rs should specifically indicate in this Proxy Form how they wish to vote for or agoldled at the AGM.
+I/We (NRIC/Passport/Co mpany Reσ gistration No.) of (address) Meeting by way a member/members of COLEX HOLDINGS LIMITED (the "Company"), hereby g (the "AGM") of the Company, as my/our proxy to vote for me/us on my/our of electronic means, on Monday, 25 April 2022 at 2.00 p.m. and at any adjou behalf, at the AGM of rnment thereof. the Compa any to be held s indicated hereunder. le Orumary nesolution 18 to be but Jposeu at the to be ta ers should specifically indicate in this Proxy Form how they wish to vote for or agabled at the AGM.
 In the absence of specific directions in respect of a resAGM as your proxy will be treated as invalid.
-Note: Voting will be conducted by poll.
-No of votes or indicate with a tick (√) or cross (X) No. Ordinary Resolutions For Against Abstain 1.
-To receive and adopt the Audited Financial Statements for the financial year e 31 December 2020 together with the Directors' Statement and the Auditors' R thereon.
-2. To appoint Mr Lim Chee San as a Director of the Company.
-3. To appoint Mr Tan Soon Liang as Director of the Company.
-4. To approve Directors' fee of S\$50,000 for the financial year ended 31 Dece 2020. mber 5.
-To re-appoint PricewaterhouseCoopers LLP as Auditors of the Company a authorise the Directors to fix their remuneration. nd to Special Business 6.
-To authorise Directors to allot and issue shares in the capital of the Compar ıy.
-7. To renew the shareholders' mandate for Interested Person Transactions. u wish to exercise all your votes "For" or "Against" or "Abstain", please tick "√" or cross (X) number of votes as appropriate. within the box provided.
-Alternatively, please indicate Dated t his day of 2021 Total musels so of Charce hold - Total number CDP Register or Snares I ielū - Register of Members
+Voting will be conducted by poll - No. o.
+Ordinary Resolutions No of votes or indicate with a tick (√) or cross (X) For Against Abstain 1.
+To receive and adopt the Audited Financial Statements for the financial ended 31 December 2021 together with the Directors' Statement and the Auc Report thereon. · 2.
+To declare a final tax exempt one-tier dividend of 0.45 Singapore cents per and a special tax exempt one-tier dividend of 7.55 Singapore cents per sha 3.
+To re-elect Mr Ding Chek Leh as a Director of the Company.
+4. To approve Directors' fee of S\$56,932 for the financial year ended 31 Dece 2021. mber 5.
+To re-appoint PricewaterhouseCoopers LLP as Auditors of the Company a authorise the Directors to fix their remuneration. nd to 6.
+To authorise Directors to allot and issue shares in the capital of the Compar y.
+7. To renew the shareholders' general mandate for Interested Person Transact ons. pleas u wish to exercise all your votes "For" or "Against" or "Abstain", please tick " $$ " o se indicate the number of votes as appropriate. cross (X) within the bo ox provided .
+Alternatively, Dated t this day of 2022 Total number of Shares held CDP Register 1 Register of Members